davegallant/rfd-notify/README.md

 This tool looks for matches on [RedFlagDeals.com forums](https://forums.redflagdeals.com/hot-deals-f9/) and sends email notfications.

-This was written before [alerts](https://www.redflagdeals.com/alerts/) existed.
+This was originally written before [alerts](https://www.redflagdeals.com/alerts/) existed.
 With rfd-notify, alerts never expire and support regular expressions.

 ## Prerequisites